Pulsar-Coin/Pulsar-Coin-Cryptocurrency/README.md

     * The Pulsar Team does not own, manage, or control any coin-mining entity and *can not be at fault by any wrong doings 3rd party software engages in.* We can, however, **help you be safe and secure when operating this software.** Team supported software, such as SRBMiner, should take priority over other 3rd party software if you're new to the *cryptocurrency ecosystem*
 2. Follow your miner's guide on setting up.
 Usually batch file (.bat) can be made along with your specifications
   * You can find mining software that offers mining different algorithms.
 PLSR can be mined on the CurveHash algorithm (CPU + GPU) and MinotaurX algorithm (CPU Only)
-    * Depending on your physical hardware and specifications,
+    * Depending on your physical hardware and specifications, the hash rate of your mining effort will vary.
 3. A correct mining application (and correct mining configuration file) will open a terminal window and confirmation prompts will continue to accumulate.

 ## Explorer